theengs/gateway/docs/use/use.md

 ## Discovered device tracker timeout
 :::tip  NOTE
-`-to TIME_UNTIL, --tracker_timeout` needs to be at least longer than TIME_BETWEEN + SCAN_DURATION to avoid any unwanted temporary offline status messages for discovered trackers.
+`-to TIME_UNTIL, --tracker_timeout` needs to be at least longer than BLE_TIME_BETWEEN_SCANS + BLE_SCAN_TIME to avoid any unwanted temporary offline status messages for discovered trackers.
 :::

 ## Passive scanning